Rafting California's Smith River

 Most people that make a pilgrimage to the Smith will run an easier section of whitewater on the Middle Fork or South Fork on their first day before running the Class IV North Fork of the Smith.
 The North Fork is the highlight of most trips due to spectacular scenery, interesting vegetation, and wonderful rapids.
 It is one of the best overall river trips in the world.

 If you go up there track down a map and try to bring a friend that has been before.
 There are whitewater rivers of all types everywhere and it's like being a kid at a candy store.
-Short descriptions are below and longer ones are available on the Smith River for Rafters and Kayakers page.
+More descriptions are available on Whitewater Guidebook.

 The North Fork: This is the classic run.
 The put in shuttle is long, but you are rewarded with a scenic 14 mile float with numerous fun Class IV rapids.
 The main rapids are Scout Rapid, Ledge, and Serpentine Slide.
 This section is known for unique scenery and vegetation including the rare carnivorous Pitcher Plant.